child eating taffy

 Family With Taffy

-By attending the Bronte Creek Maple Syrup Festival, and other winter activities around the province, children and their families can gain a new appreciation for nature and become stewards of the natural beauty that surrounds us every day of the year.
+By attending the Bronte Creek Maple Syrup Festival and other winter activities around the province, children and their families can gain a new appreciation for nature and become stewards of the natural beauty that surrounds us every day of the year.

-“As interpreters we are striving to move people towards environmental stewardship, even by doing something as simple as watching maple syrup flow this time of year or learning how precious water is and was to our ancestors.
+“As interpreters we are striving to move people towards environmental stewardship, even by doing something as simple as watching maple syrup flow this time of year or learning how precious sap is and was to our ancestors.
 We want people to take what they learn and experience at the festival and share it with others so we can grow stewardship of our parks today and tomorrow,” says Wiebe.

 6. Pancakes aren’t just for breakfast!